fabric8io-images/fish-pepper/README.md

 ## fish-pepper - Spicing up the ocean

-`fish-pepper` is a build system for Docker images.
-It allows you to create many similar Docker builds based on templates.
-This allows for *compositions* of building blocks in addition to the usual *inheritance* with `FROM`.
+`fish-pepper` is a multi-dimensional docker build generator.
+It allows you to create many similar Docker builds with the help of
+templates.
+It allows for *compositions* of building blocks in addition to the usual Docker *inheritance* from base images.

-For example, consider a **Java base image**: Some users might require Java 7, some want Java 8.
-For running Miroservices a JRE might be sufficient in other use cases you need a full JDK.
+Let's have a look at an example for a **Java base image**: Some users might require Java 7, some want Java 8.
+For running Microservices a JRE might be sufficient.
+In other use cases you need a full JDK.
 Theses four variants are all quite similar with respect to documentation, Dockerfiles and support files like startup scripts.
 Copy-and-paste might work but is not a good solution considering the image evolution over time or introducing even more parameters.